Recently, I was asked what my top ten things would be about the Camino de Santiago – so here it is.

 6. Santiago Cathedral

 I cried again in Santiago Cathedral.
-We were finished, the contrasts of the ragged pilgrims and the tourists were interesting.
+We were finished, and the contrasts between the ragged pilgrims and the tourists were interesting.
 Pilgrims looked fit and healthy, hardened by walking for a few weeks, clothes generally unkempt by too much use, hand washing, and drying in an unforgiving Spanish sun.
-Whereas the tourists were squeaky clean – new and clean clothes, jewelry; the looks on the faces were different, I don’t know what I mean by this and will have to come back to it.
+Whereas the tourists were squeaky clean – new and clean clothes and jewelry; the looks on the faces were different, I don’t know what I mean by this and will have to return to it.

-The last is watching the sunset.
-I watched the sunset twice and was so enthralled that I did not take photos of it – I have relied on others for those, (update: I have been back and took photos the last time I was there).
-Both times I was here I watched the sunset.
-Until the sun begins to go down there is the noise of pilgrims talking with each other, people eating food that they brought up here with them, then slowly silence fell, all became quiet and the sun fell passed below the horizon.
+The last of the three is watching the sunset.
+I watched the sunset twice and was so enthralled that I did not take photos of it – I have relied on others for those (update: I have been back and took photos the last time I was there).
+Both times I was here, I watched the sunset.
+Until the sun begins to go down, there is the noise of pilgrims talking with each other, people eating food they brought up here with them, then slowly silence fell, all became quiet, and the sun fell below the horizon.

-This cannot even be described as a village; it is a monastery at the edge of the Pyrenees, on the Spanish side.
-The Albergue here contains more than 100 beds in one large hall, (this has been changed into smaller areas).
+This cannot even be described as a village; it is a monastery on the Spanish side at the edge of the Pyrenees.
+The Albergue here contains more than 100 beds in one large hall (this has been changed into smaller areas).

-This was my first experience of an Albergue, so many people together in the one room to sleep – hell I thought.
-However, as on most nights, my body was tired from walking and therefore finding sleep was not a problem.
+This was my first experience of an Albergue, so many people together in the one room to sleep – wow, I thought.
+However, as on most nights, my body was tired from walking, finding sleep was not a problem.

 The second time I stayed in Roncesvalles, I slept in the overflow tents and walked out of Roncesvalles with about 300 other pilgrims – this was August and the start of the Spanish holidays – a time to be avoided for the likes of me that does not like crowds too much – the crowds dispersed quickly though.